6 Things Every Successful Product Manager Does

 A successful product manager can close the feedback loop with their customers.
 They can understand what their customers need, prioritize accordingly, and communicate the changes that they make.

 The most successful product managers can create a compelling and cohesive vision for their products.
 They can work closely with engineers, designers, and other stakeholders to develop a product that is not only functional but also aesthetically pleasing.
-They can prioritize tasks and delegate responsibilities, so the team can produce the best possible outcome.
+They can prioritize tasks and delegate responsibilities so that the team can produce the best possible outcome.

 Product managers must manage their time well to complete all their tasks effectively.
 They should also be able to work with others to create an effective product development process.